Soles For Slip Resistant & Comfy Work Boots And Shoes

 By contrast, the advantage of a single-layered sole lies in the fact that a single material can be injected with a lower density.
 This results in a lightweight sole, which adjusts well to different ground and floor conditions.

-RUBBER - robust and heat-resistant
+RUBBER - for robust and heat-resistant work boots

 Rubber outsoles are exceptionally sturdy: short-term temperature-resistant up to 300°C, tough to penetrate by sharp-edged objects and resistant to fuel, oil, microbes and numerous chemicals.
 Special manufacturing processes make them abrasion-resistant.
 However, rubber is heavier than PU and TPU, and is somewhat less flexible at cold temperatures.

-POLYURETHANE (PU) - flexible and sturdy
+POLYURETHANE (PU) - for flexible and sturdy safety boots

 PU outsoles can withstand temperatures of up to 130˚C and are flexible at temperatures down to -30˚C. Similarly to rubber soles, they are resistant to oil and fuel, numerous chemicals and microbes, and are abrasion-resistant, although they are much lighter.
 A particular advantage of the material: the good impact absorption characteristics, resulting in improved cushioning and wearing comfort.

-THERMOPLASTIC POLYURETHANE (TPU) - extremely abrasion-resistant
+THERMOPLASTIC POLYURETHANE (TPU) - extremely abrasion-resistant work boots

 The characteristics of TPU outsoles are comparable to those of PU.
 But they are even more efficient as a result of a special manufacturing process.
 With enhanced abrasion-resistance they are even more durable, and also their non-slip properties are stronger.
 Another advantage of TPU outsoles is their higher elasticity and resistance to the cold.